automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Linhevenato.md

 # Linhevenato
-## Description: r This troodont was recently discovered in Mongolia.
+## r This troodont was recently discovered in Mongolia.